Dosage Form: injection, solution

 - Treatment of pathological hypersecretory conditions (e.g., Zollinger-Ellison Syndrome, multiple endocrine adenomas) (see CLINICAL PHARMACOLOGY IN ADULTS, Clinical Studies).

-Hypersensitivity to any component of these products.
+Hypersensitivity to any component of this product.
 Cross sensitivity in this class of compounds has been observed.
-Therefore, famotidine should not be administered to patients with a history of hypersensitivity to other H2-receptor antagonists.
+Therefore, Famotidine Injection should not be administered to patients with a history of hypersensitivity to other H2-receptor antagonists.

 Symptomatic response to therapy with famotidine does not preclude the presence of gastric malignancy.